Terpenes

 Limonene is the second most abundant terpene in cannabis, but it is not necessarily found in all strains.
 Strains that have “lemon” or “sour” in their name are usually rich in limonene.
 The following strains are noted to have limonene as one of the most dominant terpenes and recommended for anxiety:

-* Indicates the strain’s the most dominant terpene is limonene
+* Indicates that the strain’s the most dominant terpene is limonene

 Proposed Therapeutic Benefits